EnvoyAI/examples/README.md

 You built an algorithm that could save lives.
 What happens next?

-Partner with EnvoyAI to distribute your algorithm.
+Partner with EnvoyAI to distribute your algorithm!

 Read this documentation and explore our examples to learn how to integrate your algorithm into the EnvoyAI Platform.

 # EnvoyAI Machine API Version 2

-We are almost done implementing a new version of the EnvoyAI Machine API.
+We are nearly complete on a new version of the EnvoyAI Machine API.
 Version 1 Machines will continue to work on the dev portal.
 Version 2 Machines are planned to be working on the dev portal very soon.
-Upgrading to version 2 Machines will be as simple as modifying a few Docker LABELs.
-In order for a Machine to be used with the EnvoyAI Liaison integration appliance, a requirement for use in a clinical workflow, it must use Machine API Version 2.

-All examples and documentation will now refer to version 2, but if you want to refer back to the version 1 documentation please check the v1 branch of this repository.
+Upgrading to version 2 Machines will only require minor modification of a few Docker container LABELs.
+For live operation in a clinical workflow, the EnvoyAI "Liaison" integration appliance will be required as well as machines supporting API version 2.
+All examples and documentation herein will now refer to version 2, but should you need to refer back to the version 1 documentation please check the v1 branch of this repository.